mxliu/ACTION-Software-for-Functional-MRI-Analysis/README.md

 # License
 The University of North Carolina at Chapel Hill (UNC-CH) holds all rights to the ACTION software, which is available at no cost for users in academia.
 Individuals are permitted to distribute and modify ACTION under the conditions of the GNU General Public License issued by the Free Software Foundation.
 Commercial or industrial entities interested in utilizing ACTION must reach out to both the University and the tool's author for permission.
-While ACTION is provided with the hope of being beneficial, it comes with no guarantees, including no implied warranties of being sellable or suitable for any specific use.
-Please refer to the GNU General Public License (https://www.gnu.org/licenses/licenses.html#GPL) for further information.